opmuse/opmuse/README.md

 ### Using

-**This whole section is under development and will not work as advertised!** The only way we distribute right now is through our Debian apt repository.
-Other than if you feel comfortable enough to set everything up from the git repository yourself.
-Take a look at *Developing* if so.
+**This whole section is under development and will not work as advertised!**

+The only way we distribute right now is through our Apt repository.
+If you're not running a Debian based distribution you'll have to set up everything yourself.
+Take a look at *Developing* for some help with that.

+We've tested this with Debian Jessie.
+But other Debian based distros (Ubuntu etc) should work too as long as they have all the dependencies we don't already provide ourselves through our Apt repository.

-#### Debian Repository
+#### Add Apt Repository

-Some of the required packages are in sid/jessie and some we provide ourselves.

-Add the key
+Add the key and the repository.

     $ wget http://apt.opmu.se/opmuse.pub
     $ apt-key add opmuse.pub

-Add the repository

     $ echo "deb http://apt.opmu.se/debian/ master main" > /etc/apt/sources.list.d/opmuse.list
     $ apt-get update

+##### Additional Requirements for Debian Jessie

+The deb-multimedia repo is required for ffmpeg.

+    $ apt-get install deb-multimedia-keyring
+    $ echo "deb http://www.deb-multimedia.org jessie main non-free" > /etc/apt/sources.list.d/deb-multimedia.list
+    $ apt-get update

+#### Install opmuse

 Install opmuse